Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The CEO asks the Developers to add a "very important" item to a Sprint that is in progress.
-What should the Developers do?
+### Which are characteristics of the Daily Scrum? (choose the best two answers)

-- [ ] Add the item to the next Sprint.
+- [ ] It is facilitated by the team lead.
-- [x] Inform the other members of the Scrum Team so the team can decide what to do
+- [ ] It consists of the Scrum Master asking the team for status.
+- [x] Its purpose is to inspect progress toward the Sprint Goal and adapt the Sprint Backlog.
-- [ ] Add the item to the current Sprint without any adjustments.
+- [ ] Is is held first thing in the morning.
-- [ ] Add the item to the current Sprint and drop an item of equal size.
+- [x] Its location and time remain constant.

 **[⬆ Back to Top](#table-of-contents)**

-### The Scrum Team must choose at least one high priority process improvement item, identified during the Sprint Retrospective, and place it in the Sprint Backlog.
+### True or False: The Scrum Team must choose at least one high priority process improvement item, identified during the Sprint Retrospective, and place it in the Sprint Backlog.

 - [ ] True.
 - [x] False.